Protecting works of art

 • Irreversible, permanent damage caused by severe fluctuations in ambient temperature and humidity.

-Therefore, whether it’s a museum, a temporary exhibition room, a personal art collection or a private art collection, the collection storage environment must be strictly controlled to provide an optimum environment for the collection.
+Therefore, whether it is a museum, a temporary exhibition hall, a personal art collection, or a private art collection, the storage environment for the collection must be strictly controlled to provide an optimal environment for the collection.
+Regardless of the method used, the temperature and humidity of the ambient air must be adjusted to the different storage requirements of the collection.

 Combining public impact and art preservation